hhobson/trustpilot-reviews-api/docs/design-doc.md

 ### Overview

-Design for an api that allows CRUD operations to be performed on Trustpilot Review dataset.
+Design for an API that allows CRUD operations to be performed on Trustpilot Review dataset.

 ### Background

-The objective is to build an api as an interface for a database containing the Trustpilot Review dataset.
-The api needs to allow business users to perform CRUD operations on the dataset.
+The objective is to build an API as an interface to a database containing the Trustpilot Review dataset.
+The API needs to allow business users to perform CRUD operations on the dataset.

-As a take home task, this will be a toy application akin to a Proof of Concept.
+As a take home-task, this will be a toy application akin to a Proof of Concept.
 The code should be written to a production standard, but the architecture will not be production ready.
 There should be a route to production that doesn't require significant code changes and any unhandled edge cases should be highlighted.

 ### Assumptions

-The design has been build on the basis of the following assumptions.
+The design has been built on the basis of the following assumptions.
 These have been made without consultation as this is a take home test with limited requirement details and no opportunity to get clarity.

-- Use cases for the api are transactional in nature - with only the current state required
+- Use cases for the API are transactional in nature - with only the current state required
 - API is for business users only
-- The api is expected to return all the data including any Personally Identifiable Information (PII) fields
+- The API is expected to return all the data including any Personally Identifiable Information (PII) fields
-- The CSV data is only for initial population of the database and the ability to update the database from a CSVs is not a required feature
+- The CSV data is only for initial population of the database and the ability to update the database from CSVs is not a required feature
-- Despite the [sample data](../data/dataops_tp_reviews.csv) being very small, it is assumed to be representation of the data the system should handle
+- Despite the [sample data](../data/dataops_tp_reviews.csv) being very small, it is assumed to be a representation of the data the system should handle
 - All reviews must be made by a legitimate user, so must have a valid email address

 ### Out of Scope

+- A production ready
+- Detection and handling of PII in free text fields
+- Advanced user authentication or role-based access control

 ## Solution